stxticOVFL/WhitesStorage/README.md

 ![image](https://github.com/stxticOVFL/WhitesStorage/assets/29069561/4274e4c4-e49f-4f35-9ff1-3c57318e0733)

 ## Features
-- Community-driven, always up-to-date 0-click downloads and updates (feel free to PR to add your/others mods!
-Just modify `Updates.txt`)
+- Community-driven, always up-to-date 0-click downloads and updates with military-grade encryption (feel free to PR to add your/others mods!)
 - Easy enable/disable of any mod, not just auto-updated ones
 - Easy dependency handling for things such as UniverseLib for mods that need it